Selfie of Karlie Gusé + Portrait of Karlie Gusé

 EARLY LIFE:

-Karlie Gusé was born on May 13, 2002 to parents Lindsay Fairley and Zachary Gusé.
-When she was a toddler, her parents divorced and she would soon have a third parent in her life, stepmother Melissa Gusé.
-Her family also consisted of two younger brothers, who were aged 9 and 10 around the time of her disappearance.
+Karlie Gusé was born on May 13, 2002, to parents Lindsay Fairley and Zachary Gusé.
+When she was a toddler, her parents divorced and she soon have a third parent in her life, stepmother Melissa Gusé.
+Her family also consisted of two younger brothers, who were aged nine and 10 at the time of her disappearance.

 LEAD UP TO DISAPPEARANCE:

-Around the time of her disappearance, Karlie was dealing with the repercussions of having been suspended from school as a result of her having been caught using marijuana on campus.
-Given her grades were also plummeting, she was forced to attend counselling, which seemed to help get her marks back on track.
+Around the time of her disappearance, Karlie was dealing with the repercussions of having been suspended from school for having been caught using marijuana on campus.
+As her grades were also plummeting, she was forced to attend counselling, which seemed to help get her marks back on track.

-In the days before her disappearance, her friends say she was experiencing “episodes” and was worried someone was tracking her via her cellphone.
+In the days before her disappearance, her friends say Karlie was experiencing “episodes” and was worried someone was tracking her through her cellphone.
 However, both Melissa and Lindsay have said they themselves did not observe any unusual behaviour.

 DISAPPEARANCE:

-The family’s movements on the morning of October 13, 2018 have been placed under intense scrutiny, after Melissa admitted to Dateline NBC and Dr. Phil that she’d lied about her initial actions.
-Initially, she’d said she’d gone about her usual routine, waking up at 5:45am and getting the kids ready for school.
-However, when she’d opened Karlie’s door, she found she was not in her bed and that Zachary hadn’t seen her that morning.
+The family’s movements on the morning of October 13, 2018, have been heavily scrutinized, after Melissa admitted to Dateline NBC and Dr. Phil that she’d lied about her initial actions.
+Initially, she’d said she’d gone about her usual routine, waking up at 5:45 AM and getting the kids ready for school.
+However, when she’d opened Karlie’s door, she found she was not in bed, and Zachary hadn’t seen her that morning.

 INVESTIGATION:

-With no immediate indication of abduction or a physical description of a vehicle, no Amber Alert was sent out in regards to Karlie’s disappearance.
+With no immediate indication of abduction or a physical description of a vehicle, no Amber Alert was issued in relation to Karlie’s disappearance.
 Due to the remote area of Chalfant and the limited resources available to the Mono County Sheriff’s Office, the FBI and the National Center for Missing and Exploited Children were brought in to assist those working on the case.

 When investigators visited the home, they found no indication of forced entry.
 Karlie had left behind all of her personal belongings, including her cellphone, glasses and what money she had.
 The FBI combed her cellphone and social media accounts and found a text to her boyfriend, which indicated she believed the weed she’d smoked at the party had been laced with something.
 This has led them to believe she could have still been feeling the effects of the drug when she went missing.

-Some online sleuths have speculated that the girl seen by these witnesses was, in fact, Melissa and not Karlie.
-There has been no evidence found to substantiate these claims, as there are no security cameras on the exterior of the home, nor are there any gas stations or other markers in the vicinity with their own cameras.
+Some online sleuths have speculated that the girl seen by these witnesses was Melissa, not Karlie.
+There’s been no evidence found to substantiate these theories, as there are no security cameras on the exterior of the home, nor are there any gas stations or other structures in the vicinity with their own cameras.

 A family friend has shared that Karlie had never given any indication that she wanted to run away or that she was involved in anything more sinister.

 In December 2018, bloody underwear was found near some coyote scat.
-It was collected for testing, but was not sent to the right facility and was instead delivered to the California Department of Justice.
-The Sheriff’s Office has since stated they do not believe the underwear to be linked to the case.
+It was collected for testing, but wasn’t sent to the right facility and was, instead, delivered to the California Department of Justice.
+The Sheriff’s Office has since stated they don’t believe the underwear to be linked to the case.

-In January 2019, 18-year-old Jaymes Dulin plead guilty to contributing to the delinquency of a minor in relation to Karlie’s use of weed at the party the night before she disappeared.
-He’d initially been arrested on allegations that he provided the weed to her.
+In January 2019, 18-year-old Jaymes Dulin pleaded guilty to contributing to the delinquency of a minor in relation to Karlie’s use of weed at the party the night before she disappeared.
+He’d initially been arrested on allegations that he’d provided the drugs to her.

-As of publishing, the case is still being investigated as a missing persons case due to the lack of evidence that a crime occurred.
-Investigators do not currently have a theory as to what happened and, as such, are open to all possibilities.
-Although their tip line has received numerous calls, there have been no viable leads.
-Given the lack of evidence or direction, no one has been cleared of involvement and no one has been charged in relation to the case.
+The investigation is still classified as a missing persons case, due to the lack of evidence that a crime occurred.
+Investigators don’t currently have a theory as to what happened and, as such, are open to all possibilities.
+While their tip line has received numerous calls, there have been no viable leads.
+In 2022, the NCMEC released an age-progression image of what Karlie possibly looked like at 20 years old.

-A private investigator who was hired by Lindsay has said the Sheriff’s Office has not followed proper protocol when investigating Karlie’s disappearance, citing the fact they didn’t take her bedding for analysis.
-They also did not search through the family’s cars.
+A private investigator hired by Lindsay said the Sheriff’s Office hasn’t followed proper protocol when investigating Karlie’s disappearance, citing the fact they didn’t take her bedding for analysis.
+They also didn’t search the family’s cars.

 THEORIES:

-1) The theory provided by Lindsay and many online sleuths is that Karlie died as a result of a drug overdose.
-Many feel she never made it out of the house alive, and some have noted that Karlie’s erratic behaviour could not have solely been the result of her having smoked weed.
+1. The theory provided by Lindsay and online sleuths is that Karlie died from a drug overdose.
+Many feel she never made it out of the house alive, and some have noted her erratic behaviour couldn’t have solely been the result of her having smoked weed.
 This leads into Lindsay’s belief that her daughter had taken a stronger drug, possibly LSD, which would explain her behaviour and strange thoughts on the night she went missing.

-2) A popular theory in the case, and one that has been suggested by Melissa and Zachary, is that Karlie was kidnapped, most likely while walking along Highway 6.
-During an interview with the Gusé family, Dr. Phil speculated that she may have been picked up by human traffickers while walking along the highway, meaning there is a possibility she could still be alive, but forced to work in prostitution.
+2. A popular theory in the case – and one that’s been suggested by Melissa and Zachary – is that Karlie was kidnapped, most likely while walking along Route 6.
+During an interview with the Gusé family, Dr. Phil speculated that she may have been picked up by human traffickers while walking along the highway, meaning there’s a possibility she could still be alive, but is being forced to work in prostitution.

-3) A final theory states that Karlie’s disappearance is related to that of Madelyn Lingenfelter, who went missing from Reno, Nevada on September 19, 2018.
-There is no evidence to support this theory, as Madelyn’s body was eventually located and her cause of death deemed a suicide.
+3. A final theory states that Karlie’s disappearance is related to that of Madelyn Lingenfelter, who went missing from Reno, Nevada, on September 19, 2018.
+There’s no evidence to support this theory, as Madelyn’s body was eventually located and her cause of death deemed a suicide.

 AFTERMATH:

-Throughout the course of the investigation, the family has been subjected to ridicule and cruel comments by those online who believe Melissa and Zachary had something to do with the disappearance.
+Throughout the course of the investigation, the family has been subjected to ridicule and cruel comments by those online who believe Melissa and Zachary had something to do with Karlie’s disappearance.

 At the beginning of every football game at Bishop Union High School, the announcer reminds attendees to keep Karlie in their thoughts and prayers.